#5 Most Common Digital Marketing Traps

 How to avoid this digital marketing mistake?
 Before creating any new content, it’s a good idea to ask yourself a few questions.
 For example, what is your audience interested in?
 What would they like to learn and what content type they want the most?
 The answer is often right in front of you as customers are showing every day what do they like and what do they need, you just need to look at your analytics and feedback.

-If you give them the information they are interested in and found useful, they will share it with others.
+If you give them the information they are interested in and found useful, but also the information clients are searching for, they will share it with others.
 If you want your content to have a chance at going viral, you have to first focus on your audience rather than aiming for the whole world straight from the start.

 Not promoting your new content